prolego-team/groundcrew/README.md

 - A complexity analysis tool that will point the user to parts of the code that may need to be refactored;
 - A search capability to find the use of classes and functions across files.

+These are examples of some tools we've implemented so far.
+If a new situation emerges where the `groundcrew` system struggles, there is a good chance that all you need to do is add a new tool.
+No need to implement complex logic or modify the agent LLM.
+Just write a function to address the new facet of the problem, then let the agent do the rest.

 ### The Agent

 Tool use is coordinated by an "agent" LLM that can choose which tool to use, call the tool, then respond to the user.
-An agent can call multiple tools in sequence if needed to answer the user's question.
+An agent can also call multiple tools in sequence if that's what is needed to answer the user's question.
 In short, the agent is the "interface" that the user interacts with.

 As you interact with the agent, all of the questions, tool calls and answers are kept in a working memory.
 This means you can ask the agent are series of questions in a conversational manner.

+If the "tools" of `groundcrew` are like workers helping you with your code-related tasks, the agent is the manager of those workers, assigning the right resources given the task at hand.

 ### More resources